 As the name implies, the role of the Weather service interface module is to provide data about weather forecasts to the iFLEX Framework.
-In the first phase, this module was utilized inside the iFLEX Assistants to provide the digital twin repository component with weather forecast data, which were required for predicting the response of weather-related consumption units such as the building's heating and cooling system.
+This module is utilized inside the iFLEX Assistants to provide the digital twin repository component with weather forecast data, which were required for predicting the response of weather-related consumption units such as the building's heating and cooling system.

-Providers of the weather forecast services are typically country-specific.
+Providers of the weather forecast services are typically country specific.
 Because of this, the weather service interface module consists of individual modules for different countries.
-In phase one, the module contains interfaces for accessing weather forecasts provided by the Finnish Meteorological Institute (FMI).
-Additionally, interfaces for accessing weather forecasts in Slovenia are under development.
+The final version of the module contains interfaces for accessing weather forecasts provided by the Finnish Meteorological Institute (FMI) and the OpenWeatherMap in Slovenia.
+There is no interface for the Greek pilot because the flexible assets utilized in the Greek pilot (i.e., water boiler and other smart appliances) are not weather dependent.

 The FMI provides an open API to access Finland's weather forecast 48 hours in advance.
-The data is shared according to the standards of the Open Geospatial Alliance9.
+The data is shared according to the standards of the Open Geospatial Alliance.
 The module providing access to weather forecast data in Finland is integrated to the RAI component via a common database.
 Figure 11 illustrates the setup for integrating FMI data into the iFLEX Framework.
 The interface for fetching data into the RAI database is implemented in Java programming language.
 A client for accessing the weather forecast data via the oBIX RESTful API is implemented in Python to enable easy integration with the Digital twin repository module.